The Practical Application of Marketing Psychology in E-Commerce

 Unfortunately, heuristics often cause errors in our judgments and result in cognitive biases.

-Cognitive biases describe irrational tendencies in decision making.
-They can affect how consumers buy your products and perceive your brand.
+Cognitive biases describe irrational tendencies in decision-making.
+They can affect how consumers make purchase decisions and perceive your brand.

-By understanding cognitive biases, you will be able to read your customers’ minds better and design your product or your marketing strategy accordingly.
+Understanding cognitive biases is crucial for understanding consumers — you'll be able to read your customers’ minds better and design your product or your marketing strategy accordingly.

 There is a huge value for marketers in using these approaches for their marketing strategies.